gist-rs/anyrag/PLAN.md

-### **MASTER PLAN: `anyrag-cli` - An Interactive TUI Dashboard**
+### **MASTER PLAN: An Interactive TUI Dashboard for `anyrag`**

-This document outlines the master plan for creating a new, feature-rich command-line interface (CLI) for the `anyrag` application, featuring an interactive terminal user interface (TUI) built with `Ratatui`.
+This document outlines the master plan for the `anyrag-cli`, a TUI-first, interactive dashboard for managing and interacting with the `anyrag` service, built with `Ratatui`.

 #### **1. High-Level Objective**

-To provide a powerful, terminal-based experience for developers and administrators to manage and interact with the `anyrag` service.
-The application's primary interface will be a full-screen `Ratatui` TUI, from which users can manage the knowledge base, users, and perform searches interactively.
+To create a seamless, powerful, and user-friendly terminal application.
+The primary interface will be a full-screen, tab-based dashboard that guides the user from authentication through to data management and search, with special privileges for an administrative "root" user.

 #### **2. Core Technologies**

 *   **TUI Framework**: `Ratatui` for building the interactive dashboard.
 *   **Terminal Backend**: `crossterm` for terminal manipulation and event handling.
-*   **Async Runtime**: `tokio` to handle asynchronous operations, especially API calls.
+*   **Async Runtime**: `tokio` for handling asynchronous operations like API calls and user input.
 *   **Secure Storage**: `keyring` to store authentication tokens securely in the native OS keychain.
 *   **HTTP Client**: `reqwest` for all communication with the `anyrag-server` API.
 *   **Browser Interaction**: `open` to automatically open URLs for the authentication flow.

-#### **3. Proposed Architecture**
+#### **3. Proposed TUI Architecture & User Flow**

-A new crate, `anyrag-cli`, will be created within the workspace.
-Its architecture will be centered around the `Ratatui` event loop model:

-*   **`main.rs`**: Entry point, responsible for initializing the terminal, creating the `App` state, and running the main TUI loop.
-*   **`auth.rs`**: Handles the entire browser-based authentication flow, triggered from within the TUI.
-*   **`api_client.rs`**: A centralized client for all `anyrag-server` API interactions.
-It will automatically load the JWT from the keychain and attach it to requests.
-*   **`tui/`**: A dedicated module for the `Ratatui` dashboard.
-    *   **`app.rs`**: Manages the TUI's state (e.g., authentication status, current tab, lists of documents, API data, popups).
-    *   **`ui.rs`**: Contains the rendering logic for all widgets and layouts.
-    *   **`event.rs`**: Handles user input (key presses) and application events (like API responses).
-    *   **`components/`**: A sub-module for reusable TUI components (e.g., tables, popups, input boxes).
+The application will be built around a stateful, tab-based interface.

+1.  **Initial View (`Auth` Tab)**: On startup, the user is presented with the `Auth` tab, offering two choices:
+    *   **Login with Google**: Initiates the secure, browser-based OAuth 2.0 flow.
+The first user to do this becomes the root user.
+    *   **Continue as Guest**: Allows the user to proceed with limited, public-only access.

+2.  **Main View (Post-Authentication)**: After logging in or choosing guest mode, the user is taken to the main dashboard, with the `DB` tab active.

+3.  **Tabbed Navigation**: The user can navigate between the following tabs:
+    *   **`DB` (Documents)**: View and manage knowledge base documents.
+The view is filtered based on user role (user sees their own data, root sees all data).
+    *   **`Users`**: (Root only) View a list of all users in the system.
+    *   **`Settings`**: Manage CLI settings, including the option to log out.
+    *   **`Auth`**: The initial login screen, which is returned to after logging out.

 #### **4. Feature Roadmap**

 ##### **Phase 1: TUI Foundation & Authentication**

-This phase focuses on creating a functional TUI application that can authenticate with the server.
+This phase focuses on creating a functional TUI application that can authenticate and display the basic tab structure.

-1.  **TUI Application Shell**: Implement the main event loop, terminal setup/teardown, and the basic `App` state machine.
+1.  **TUI Application Shell**: Implement the main `Ratatui` event loop, terminal setup/teardown, and the core `App` state machine that manages the active tab and authentication status.
-2.  **Authentication Flow**:
-    *   On startup, the TUI checks for a token.
-    *   If no token exists, it displays a "Login" view.
+2.  **Implement the `Auth` Tab**:
+    *   This will be the default view if no token is found in the keychain.
+    *   It will display a selectable list with "Login with Google" and "Continue as Guest".
+3.  **Implement the Login Flow**:
-    *   A key press (`L`) triggers the seamless, browser-based OAuth 2.0 flow.
+    *   Selecting "Login with Google" will trigger the seamless, browser-based OAuth 2.0 flow (as defined in `NOW.md`).
-    *   The TUI displays a "Waiting..." message while the user authenticates in their browser.
+    *   The TUI will display a "Waiting for login in browser..." status message.
-    *   Upon success, the token is stored in the keychain, and the TUI state transitions to "Authenticated".
+    *   On success, the JWT is stored in the keychain, the user's role is fetched, and the state transitions to authenticated.
-3.  **Initial View: Knowledge Base Tab**:
+4.  **Implement the `Settings` Tab**:
+    *   Create a simple settings view.
+    *   Implement the "Logout" action, which will clear the token from the keychain and switch the TUI back to the `Auth` tab.

+##### **Phase 2: The DB (Documents) Tab**

+This phase implements the core functionality for viewing knowledge base content.

+1.  **Server Endpoint**: Create a `GET /documents` endpoint on the server that respects ownership (returns owned + guest documents for a user, or just guest documents for a guest).
+2.  **TUI View**:
-    *   After authentication, the TUI displays the main dashboard.
+    *   After authentication, the TUI will automatically switch to the `DB` tab.
+    *   It will call the `/documents` endpoint and display the results in a scrollable, sortable table.
+    *   Columns: Title, Source URL, Owner ID, Created At.
+3.  **Detailed View**: Pressing `<Enter>` on a document will navigate to a new screen showing the full document content, its extracted FAQs, and associated metadata.

+##### **Phase 3: Root User Privileges & The Users Tab**

+This phase introduces the administrator role and its associated features.

+1.  **Implement Root User**: Fulfill the plan in `NEXT.md` on the server-side to designate the first authenticated user as "root".
+2.  **Enhance Server Endpoints**:
+    *   Modify `GET /documents` to return *all* documents if the requesting user has the "root" role.
+    *   Create a new, root-protected `GET /users` endpoint that returns a list of all users.
+3.  **Update TUI**:
+    *   The TUI will fetch and store the user's role upon login.
-    *   The first tab will be a read-only, scrollable list of documents from the knowledge base, fetched from a new `/documents` endpoint on the server.
+    *   The **`Users` Tab** will be conditionally rendered and only accessible if the user's role is "root".
+It will display the list of all users from the new endpoint.
-    *   Columns: Title, Source URL, Owner ID.
+    *   The **`DB` Tab** will display the appropriate (filtered or complete) list of documents based on the user's role.

-##### **Phase 2: Interactive CRUD & User Management**
+##### **Phase 4: Advanced Interactivity & Management**

-This phase builds on the foundation by adding interactive management features to the TUI.
+This phase adds full management capabilities to the TUI.

-1.  **Knowledge Base CRUD**:
-    *   **Detailed View (`<Enter>`)**: Show the full content, FAQs, and metadata for a selected document.
-    *   **Deletion (`d`)**: Delete the selected document, showing a confirmation popup before sending the API request.
-    *   **Re-ingest (`r`)**: Re-run the ingestion pipeline for the selected document's source URL.
+1.  **Interactive CRUD in `DB` Tab**:
     *   **New Ingestion (`n`)**: Open an input popup to paste a new URL for ingestion.
-2.  **Users Tab**:
-    *   Add a second tab to the TUI.
-    *   Display a scrollable list of all users in the system.
-    *   **Filtering**: Pressing `<Enter>` on a user filters the Knowledge Base tab to show only documents owned by that user.

-##### **Phase 3: Advanced TUI Features**

-This phase adds more sophisticated and user-friendly features to the dashboard.
+    *   **Re-ingest (`r`)**: Re-run the ingestion pipeline for the selected document's URL.
+    *   **Deletion (`d`)**: Delete the selected document, showing a confirmation popup first.

-1.  **Interactive Search**: A dedicated "Search" tab with an input box.
-As the user types, they can trigger a RAG search and see the results displayed within the TUI.
+2.  **Interactive Search**: Add a dedicated search input to the `DB` tab (or a new `Search` tab) to perform RAG queries and display results directly within the TUI.
-2.  **Status & Help Bar**: A persistent footer showing the current user, server connection status, and context-sensitive keybinding hints.
+3.  **Status & Help Bar**: A persistent footer showing the current user, role, and context-sensitive keybinding hints.
-3.  **File Ingestion**: Add a feature (e.g., keybinding `u` for upload) that opens an input box for a local file path to ingest files like PDFs.

-#### **5. Future Enhancements**

-*   A dashboard "Home" tab with summary statistics (total documents, users, etc.).
-*   Support for managing knowledge graph facts.
-*   A real-time log viewer tab.
-*   Editing content directly within the TUI.